Service Coordination Programs

 - Requires regular, ongoing treatment and evaluation for the condition by appropriate health care personnel

-You will have your own Case Manager or Service Manager/Coordinator.
+You will have your own Service Coordinator.
 They will help you get the services you need by:

 - Completing an assessment to identify your needs.